bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 <h2>Intermediate Document Manipulation & Animation</h2>

-In this module (3), you will be able to use the jQuery syntax and the built-in effects library to create image sliders that could be integrated into web pages.
-You will also be able to compare the jQuery syntax to the JavaScript syntax by building a similar image slider using only plain JavaScript syntax and using CSS to perform the animation.
+<p>In this module (3), you will be able to use the jQuery syntax and the
+built-in effects library to create image sliders that could be integrated into web pages.
+You will also be able to compare the jQuery syntax to the JavaScript syntax by building a similar image slider using only plain JavaScript syntax and using CSS to perform the animation.</p>

 <h4>17 videos, 5 readings</h4>